farzadshbfn/QuinMcClusky/README.md

 # QuinMcClusky
+C++ implementation of Quin-McClusky algorithm for minimizing minterms.

 <h4>pair&ltint,int&gt used in code (as ii) is a PrimeImplicant and is stored as following:</h4>

 .first holds: one representations